 |About the Name|

-The are was named after Trusten Holder who was a biologist and Federal Aid Coordinator for the AGFC in the 1950’s.
+The area was named after Trusten Holder, a biologist and Federal Aid Coordinator for the AGFC in the 1950s.

-The area was bought for the purpose of protecting prime bottomland hardwood tracts which had been dwindling in eastern Arkansas in the early 1970’s, due to the extensive farming activities in the region.
+The area was bought for the purpose of protecting prime bottomland hardwood tracts which had been dwindling in eastern Arkansas in the early 1970s because of increased farming activities.

-The area is a typical overflow bottomland hardwood area with overcup oak, nuttall oak, hackberry, ash and persimmon being the dominate species.
-An oxbow lake, named LaGrues Lake, provides an excellent wetlands habitat for the area’s native wildlife and migrating waterfowl.
+The area is a typical overflow bottomland hardwood area with overcup oak, Nuttall oak, sugarberry, ash and persimmon being the dominate species.
+An oxbow lake, named LaGrues Lake, provides excellent wetlands habitat for the area’s native wildlife and migrating waterfowl.

 Deer; excellent, area restricted to primitive hunting only.
-Permit is required for Muzzleload hunts.
+Permit is required for Muzzleloading hunts.

 Turkey, good; squirrel, good; rabbit, excellent; furbearers, good; quail, good; dove, good; waterfowl, good; snipe, poor; woodcock, poor.